unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/01_get-started/03_interactive-assistants.md

-The interactive tutorials to are designed to accompany you while you discover the APISpark platform.
-You can start an interactive tutorial at any time by clicking on the interactive tutorial logo in the upper right of your screen.
+The interactive tutorials are designed to accompany you while you discover the APISpark platform.
+You can start a tutorial at any time by clicking on the interactive tutorial logo in the upper right corner of your screen.

 ![interactive tutorial logo](images/interactiveassistantslogo.jpg "interactive tutorial logo")